7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Lodging

-My lodging on the Kumano Kodo ranged from simple guest houses to fancy ryokan and onsen.
+My lodging in Kumano Kodo ranged from simple guest houses to fancy ryokan and onsen.
 I loved both!
 The Ryokans all were very traditional rooms, sleeping on the floor and had incredible dinners included, while the guest house was much more personable โ€“ it was so nice to do both!

 Note that, unlike the Camino de Santiago, you must plan ahead and make reservations for lodging since there is a limited supply in these small, remote villages.